 I cannot even imagine where I would be today were it not for friends who have encouraged me, prayed for me, given me an attitude of gratitude, and a heart full of joy.

-YESTERDAY: Peaches—Tips, Tricks and Recipes, Too
+PREVIOUSLY: Peaches—Tips, Tricks and Recipes, Too